Bormash1991/angular-store/README.md

 	`ng serve`

 ## About project
-This is my pet project, and I've spent a lot of time on it, but it seems like I'll spend a lot more.
+This is my pet project.
 This is an online store where you can view products, add them to your cart, and leave a review.

 If you have administrator rights, you can access the admin panel, where you can perform all CRUD operations on products, manage users and orders.

-Currently, in the deployed version, you will see a simplified version of the project, because the new design and most of the features are still under development.

 ### Built With
 - ![Angular](https://img.shields.io/badge/angular-%23DD0031.svg?style=for-the-badge&logo=angular&logoColor=white)